Our Future is on Fire So as Amazon is! - Century Media360

 A new poll has revealed that 85% of Brits are worried about climate change, with the majority believing that the UK should bring all carbon emissions to net zero more quickly than by the 2050 target announced by the Government.

 While there are certainly natural phenomena that cause wildfires, such as lightning, a NASA study says 84% of wildfires are caused by human carelessness.
-It doesn’t take much, either -a campfire, discarded cigarette or errant firework can be enough to trigger a huge blaze.
+It doesn’t take much, either -a campfire, discarde cigarette or errant firework can be enough to trigger a huge blaze.
 Even all terrain vehicles (ATVs) can be a wildfire risk, because the hot exhaust can ignite dry brush.

-Protecting the Amazon is often touted as one of the most effective ways to mitigate the effect of climate change.
+Protecting the Amazon is often toute as one of the most effective ways to mitigate the effect of climate change.
 As per source information the ecosystem absorbs millions of tons of carbon emissions every year.
 When those trees are cut or burned, they not only release the carbon they were storing, but a tool to absorb carbon emissions disappears.

 “Any forest destroyed is a threat to biodiversity and the people who use that biodiversity,” says Lovejoy.
 He adds that “the overwhelming threat is that a lot of carbon goes into the atmosphere.”